AldenCedric/My-Settings/README.md

 # Note That

-If you find this README.md file helpful please Star + My Bio <a href="https://github.com/AldenCedric/About-Me" target="_blank">Follow my github.</a>
+If you find this README.md file helpful please Star + My Bio Follow my<a href="https://github.com/AldenCedric/About-Me" target="_blank">github.</a>